baanan/dotfiles/README.md

 # dotfiles

-My dotfiles for pop os, i'll add a way to automatically install kde plasma later.
+My dotfiles for pop os.

+My Neovim also has an installer for windows.